dantheuri/dantheuri17/README.md

 - 👋 Hi, I’m Daniel Theuri.
 I am a student at United States International University - Africa (USIU)
 - 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Email: developerDan@gmail.com
+- 📫 How to reach me Email: dantheuri17@gmail.com

 <!---
 dantheuri17/dantheuri17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.